-PROCEDURE FOR SETTLEMENT OF DISPUTES
+PROCEDURE FOR HANDLING OF COMPLAINTS

 1.1 If the user is not satisfied with the services or activities of EstateGuru, the user can submit a complaint to EstateGuru.
 The complaint may be submitted in the format that can be reproduced in writing no later than three months after the date of the discovery of the alleged violation of the rights to EstateGuru by e-mail to the address firstname.lastname@example.org or to official postal address (Tartu mnt 10/Pääsukese 2, Tallinn, 10145, Estonia).
 In case the user has expresses his complaint orally, the EstateGuru proposes to submit the complaint in written form.
 In case the user is not satisfied with the services or activities of EstateGuru in Lithuania, the complaint can be submitted to email@example.com or via registered mail to Juozo Balčikonio g.
 9, Vilnius, Lithuania.